Prisoner

-A prisoner (also known as an inmate or detainee) is a person who is deprived of liberty against their will.
-This can be by confinement, captivity, or forcible restraint.
-The term applies particularly to serving a prison sentence in a prison.
+A prisoner, also known as an inmate or detainee, is a person who is deprived of liberty against their will.
+This can be by confinement or captivity in a prison or physical restraint.
+The term usually applies to one serving a sentence in prison.

 English law

 "Prisoner" is a legal term for a person who is imprisoned.

 In section 1 of the Prison Security Act 1992, the word "prisoner" means any person for the time being in a prison as a result of any requirement imposed by a court or otherwise that he be detained in legal custody.

 "Prisoner" was a legal term for a person prosecuted for felony.
 It was not applicable to a person prosecuted for misdemeanour.
 The abolition of the distinction between felony and misdemeanour by section 1 of the Criminal Law Act 1967 has rendered this distinction obsolete.

 Glanville Williams described as "invidious" the practice of using the term "prisoner" in reference to a person who had not been convicted.